 - It’s so nice to wake up in the morning and discover that the waffle batter is partially mixed.

-- Sourdough fermentation improves the taste and texture of gluten-free flours.
+- Sourdough fermentation improves the taste and texture of gluten-free flour.

-- The savory sourdough flavor is perfect for making fun waffle recipes like these chicken stuffed waffles.
+- The savory sourdough flavor is perfect for making fun waffle recipes like chicken stuffed waffles.

 Gluten-Free Sourdough Waffles

 Gluten-free sourdough waffles are perfect for breakfast, lunch or dinner.
 The delicious flavor of sourdough is ideal for savory or sweet toppings.

 - Prep Time: 15 minutes